EOSIO/eosio-authentication-transport-protocol-spec/README.md

 Universal Links are encouraged, as they are unique to authenticator applications and cannot be assumed by other apps installed on a user’s device.

+Similar transports are available on other platforms (_e.g._, Android).

 #### Server Fetch via Another Transport (QR, etc.)
 The requesting application provides a `requestUrl` in the payload.
 Authenticator applications will then fetch the request from the `requestUrl`.
 The `requestUrl` must be at the same domain or subdomain as the `referrerUrl`, if present.

 This is particularly useful for outgoing transports like QR in which an entire transaction cannot be included in the initial request.

 #### Server Request via Push Notification
 The integrating application submits the transaction request to a push notification server and the transaction request is delivered to the user via push notification.
-Details of this request transport are forthcoming.
+Details of this request transport are not yet defined.

 ### Response Transports
 #### URL Hash Fragment Identifier
 Authenticator applications will return a response to the request’s `returnUrl` with the payload appended as a hex-encoded URL hash fragment identifier.
 If the payload is encrypted the public key is provided at the end preceded by `-`.

 * URL or Universal Link: `https://{siteUrl}/some-resource/resource-id#{hexPayload}-{publicKey}`
 * Deep Link: `{customProtocol}://transaction-response#{hexPayload}-{publicKey}`

 #### Webhook Callback URL
-Authenticator applications will POST the transaction response to the request’s `callbackUrl` appending `/transaction/{requestId}`.
-E.g., `https://{siteUrl}/transaction/{requestId}`.
+Authenticator applications will POST the transaction response to the request’s `callbackUrl` appending `/transaction/{requestId}`. _E.g._, `https://{siteUrl}/transaction/{requestId}`.

 ### Transport Encryption

-Payloads should be encrypted/decrypted with the algorithm `eciesEncryptionCofactorVariableIVX963SHA256AESGCM`.
+Payloads should be encrypted/decrypted with an agreed-up algorithm.

 ## Request Envelope
 The top level properties of each request payload make up the "request envelope".
 Envelopes may contain several keys: